EvanForsythe/BB485/week07.md

 tree
 ```

-- Read in your tsv file
+- Read in your tsv file and store as R dataframe
 ```R
 #Read the tsv file into R
 domain_df<-read.table(file = "<name of the domain tsv file you created>", header = TRUE, sep = "\t")